pytest-dev/pluggy/docs/index.rst

 A *hookimpl* can be marked with a ``"hookwrapper"`` option which indicates that the function will be called to *wrap* (or surround) all other normal *hookimpl* calls.
-A *hookwrapper* can thus execute some code ahead and after the execution of all corresponding non-hookwrappper *hookimpls*.
+A *hookwrapper* can thus execute some code ahead and after the execution of all corresponding non-wrappper *hookimpls*.

 Much in the same way as a `@contextlib.contextmanager`_, *hookwrappers* must be implemented as generator function with a single ``yield`` in its body: